Isi-dev/ComfyUI-UniAnimate-W/README.md

 - > Generating 32 frames of video with a resolution of [512, 768] usually takes about 7 minutes.

-You can also change the pose of an image using another image as reference as shown below.
+You can also change the pose of an image to that of another image as shown below.

 <div align="center">
 <img src="repose.png" />